Staggered Pickup Polepieces

 Staggered Polepieces Introduction:

-The use of staggered polepieces on pickups is surrounded by a lot of 'myth and magic' that it does not really deserve, though undoubtedly, a set of ‘vintage stagger’ polepiece pickups has great visual appeal at least.
+The use of staggered pickup polepieces surrounded by a lot of 'myth and magic' that it does not really deserve, though undoubtedly, a set of ‘vintage stagger’ polepiece pickups has great visual appeal at least.
 The concepts driving this are actually very simple, and this article seeks to illustrate that.
 Beginning with a definition; polepiece stagger is simply the relative heights of the 6 polepieces across the surface of a pickup (focussing here on standard Fender 6 string guitars).
 By altering the relative heights of the polepieces, the distance between them and the guitar strings is changed.
 The smaller the string-to-pole gap, the louder that string will sound in a strummed chord for example.

 Staggered polepieces on pickups were standard on Stratocasters when they were launched in 1954, and stayed that way until 1974 when flat profiles were introduced, only to revert to staggered designs in the early 80’s.
 The Telecaster has also had changes in this area, starting with a flat (and flush to the pickup top surface) polepiece profile, before receiving staggered polepieces in the 1960s.